al63/SublimeFiles/README.md

 "."
 Stays in the current directory, and provides potential options for manipulating the current directory.
 (current only allows creating new files into the directory).

-".." navigates one level above the current directory, "~/" goes to the home directory, and "\* To current view" goes to the directory containing the current file being editted.
+".." navigates one level above the current directory, "~/" goes to the home directory, and "\* To current view" goes to the directory containing the current file being edited.